1995 Nickel Value (2026 Guide): Errors List, “P”, “D” & “S” Mint Mark Worth

 1995-P Nickel Value

-The 1995-P Jefferson nickel was struck at the Philadelphia Mint with a substantial production of 774,156,000 pieces, making it readily available in circulated grades.
+The 1995-P Jefferson nickel was struck at the Philadelphia Mint with a production of 774,156,000 pieces, making it readily available in circulated grades and worth close to face value when worn.

 The market demonstrates moderate premiums across most grades, with MS60 examples valued around $1 and MS64 specimens at approximately $8.
-Value escalation becomes dramatic at MS67, where professional grading services price specimens near $85.
+Value escalation becomes dramatic at MS67, where specimens are priced near $85 on the PCGS price guide.

 1995-P Nickel Price/Grade Chart